cslab-ntua/HPA-Plus/README.md

   * Downscale Stabilization.
   * Sync Period.

-## What does a Predictive Horizontal Pod Autoscaler look like?
+## What does HPA+ look like?

-PHPAs are designed to be as similar in configuration to Horizontal Pod Autoscalers as possible, with extra configuration options.
+HPA+ objects are designed to be as similar in configuration to Horizontal Pod Autoscalers as possible, with extra configuration options.

-PHPAs have their own custom resource:
+HPA+ has its own custom resource:

 ```yaml
 apiVersion: jamiethompson.me/v1alpha1